nmattei/cmps3160/service.md

 Students will have a 20 hour service learning obligation which will be fulfilled by attending the required meetings of the extra course with community partners, working on their final project which will focus on applications to the community and students will be required to complete four written reflections both on their attendance at  meetings with the community partners and on required readings.

-The final project that students complete in this course will be focused on using data from either the city of New Orleans or another local/regional data source identified in conjunction with the instructor and Code for NOLA volunteers.
+The final project that students complete in this course will be focused on using data from either the city of New Orleans or another local/regional data source identified in conjunction with the instructor and community partners.

 **Note:** Attendance and interaction with the community is a requirement for the optional Service Learning portions of the course.
 If you do not attend/complete all the meetings and reflections you will not pass this course.